 For a UK agency founder, the key tax consideration is your UK residence status.
 If you spend more than 183 days in the UK in a tax year, you remain UK tax resident.
 Your Dubai company's profits would then be subject to UK corporation tax, unless you have a valid reason for non-residence and meet the Statutory Residence Test criteria.

 This is where proper planning matters.
 Setting up a Dubai free zone company does not automatically make you non-UK resident.
 You need to manage your physical presence, your ties to the UK, and your business activities carefully.
-As ICAEW qualified accountants, we work with agency founders to structure this correctly before they make the move.
+Working exclusively with agency founders, we work with agency founders to structure this correctly before they make the move.

 Cost Comparison: Free Zone vs Mainland for an Agency